eksime/VDesk/README.md

 # VDesk

-Launch programs on virtual desktops.
+Launches programs on their own virtual desktops, and closes the desktop when the program is closed.
 (Windows 10 only)

 Windows10Interop code taken from http://stackoverflow.com/a/32417530